Still using shared calendars to schedule your company conference rooms?

 FYI: You'll need to be an administrator on your Office 365 account in order to complete this process.

-To add a new schedule, click the plus sign in the top left.
+To add a new schedule, click the “+Add” button on the top left.
 You'll see this screen:

 Bonus Office 365 calendar tips

-- If you'd like to share a room calendar (or other Office 365 calendars) with people outside your organization, head to this handy guide for a walkthrough
+- If you'd like to share an Office 365 room calendar (or other Office 365 calendars) with people outside your organization, head to this handy guide for a walkthrough.

-- Do you want to limit the meeting length in your room calendar in Office 365?
-Here are steps to keep those really long meetings a little more manageable.
+- Looking to limit the meeting length in your room calendar in Office 365?
+Follow these steps to keep those really long meetings way more manageable.

-Interested in learning more?
+Interested in learning more about meeting room booking with Microsoft Office 365?
 We have a full page of Office 365 resources you can find here.